KSP-CKAN/CKAN/Spec.md

 The following conditions apply:
 - A metanekan may not reference another metanetkan, otherwise an error is produced.
 - Any fields specified in the metanetkan will override any fields in the target netkan file.

+When used, the following fields will be auto-filled if not already present:

+- `resources.metanetkan`

 An example `.netkan` including all required fields for a valid metanetkan: